Authorization

 >>> cd.read_csv("dummy_data.csv", name="survey")

-This is useful when designing scripts for which the production handles are not yet available.
+This is useful when designing scripts for which the production data are not yet available in the authorized mode.
 Also, the name is easier to memorize than a randomly generated handle.

 Warning